Updated: August 6, 2024

 You can use semantic colors and industry-specific colors to visualize the status or state of business data:

-• Semantic colors denote standard value states (such as good, bad, or warning).
-Each color has the same basic meaning in all contexts.
+• Semantic colors denote standard value states (such as positive, critical, or negative).
+Each state has the same basic meaning in all contexts.

 • Industry-specific colors reflect the color conventions in a line of business or industry.
 The meaning of each color depends on the business context.